tae-h-yang/tae-h-yang.github.io/_projects/2023-3-1-TunnelMapping.md

 # Appendix C: RTAB-Map in ROS

 ### Rviz Setup
-In order to visualize the point cloud map in Rviz, the following settings are required.
+In order to visualize the point cloud map on Rviz, the following settings are required.
 ```bash
 roscore
 ```